There are more than 100 different types of atoms that make up everything on Earth; these different types are called elements.

-Elements are separated into metals and non-metals.
-The left side of the periodic table is where the metals are found, and the non-metals are found on the right side.
-The metals and non-metals are separated by the red zig zag line below.
+Metals are found on the left side of the periodic table, while non-metals are found on the right side.
+The metals and non-metals are separated by the zig-zag line, which you can see in the periodic table below.

 It is important to know the major groups in the periodic table:

 The rows of the periodic table are known as periods.
 As you move from left to right within a period, there are certain patterns.
 We can use the periodic table to predict the reactivity and properties of elements.

 The reactivity of elements in group 1 increases as you move down the group.
 For example, potassium is more reactive than lithium.